 Simply input the name of the Moodle Concordia website as follows: https://moodle.concordia.ca/moodle/, and you’ll be able to log in to your account and view your course files, grades uploaded on Moodle and assignments from your phone or tablet with ease.
 There is no need to log into the Concordia website each time you want to view something!

 If you’re looking to become more organized this semester, iStudiez Pro has got you covered.
 It’s a super handy scheduler that allows you to input all your classes for the semester and track when you have class, assignments due, midterm dates and so much more.
 If you turn on its notifications, it can also notify you when you have an assignment due, that way you’ll never forget to upload one again.
 It’s a life saver!

 Scanbot uses your phone’s camera to scan any page or image.
-This comes in extremely handy any time you need to quickly submit formal documents, scan receipts or borrow a classmate’s notes.
+This comes in handy any time you need to quickly submit formal documents, scan receipts or borrow a classmate’s notes.
 Use the batch mode feature to take multiple pages of scans and save them as one convenient PDF or image file.
-It also uses OCR conversion to make anything you scan fully searchable, which can be extremely useful when navigating a document with many pages.
+It also uses OCR conversion to make anything you scan fully searchable, which can be extremely helpful when navigating a document with many pages.

 Similar alternative app: Office Lens